-Health Outreach / Student Counseling Center [SCC] Awareness, Prevention, and Educational Programming
+Health and Wellness Outreach, Awareness, Prevention, and Educational Programming

-The Healthy Outreach / SCC programs below are designed to educate on awareness and prevention.
+The Health Outreach programs below are designed to educate on awareness and prevention.
 Included in the training are the definitions, awareness, protective measures to reduce risk, recognizing the warning signs, and how to avoid certain situations.

-- Athlete Mental Health & Wellbeing: This ongoing workshop addresses and normalizes student athlete experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center - Compassion Fatigue, Vicarious Trauma & Burnout: This ongoing presentation addresses how to avoid compassion fatigue, vicarious trauma and burnout for student leaders. - First Year Seminar Wellness Presentation: This ongoing workshop addresses and normalizes first year student experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center - SCC, Mental Health & Well-being for Students (Presentation): This ongoing workshop addresses and normalizes student experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling - Student Leaders Supporting Wellbeing: This ongoing workshop addresses and normalizes student experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center.
-It also teaches student leaders how to recognize the signs of a student who may need mental health support. - Peer Educators Be Kind Adelphi!: Our newest program launching this fall is a peer to peer model in which a small team of students will learn leadership skills, wellbeing tools and prevention resources to then implement on campus.
-Focus will be on anxiety reduction, coping skills and kindness to oneself and others. - LGBTQ+ First Year Experience: The Adelphi University LGBTQ+ First Year Experience program is a 5-week long program series that runs in the fall and spring semester [1x per week for 5 weeks] aimed at LGBTQ+ students who are new to Adelphi University.
-In order to cultivate a supportive space for them, we create opportunities for connections to be made with other LGBTQ+ students, faculty and staff and address the challenges of college life from their unique perspective.
-We do this via workshops, interactive activities, learning and goal-setting strategies.
+- Athlete Mental Health & Wellbeing: This ongoing workshop addresses and normalizes student athlete experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center - Compassion Fatigue, Vicarious Trauma & Burnout: This ongoing presentation addresses how to avoid compassion fatigue, vicarious trauma and burnout for student leaders. - First Year Seminar Wellness Presentation: This ongoing workshop addresses and normalizes first year student experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center - Mental Health & Well-being for Students (Presentation): This ongoing workshop addresses and normalizes student experiences around mental health, wellbeing and wellness, as well as provides them with information on Adelphi Support Services - Student Leaders Supporting Wellbeing: This ongoing workshop addresses and normalizes student experiences around wellbeing and wellness, as well as provides them with information on the Adelphi support services.
+It also teaches student leaders how to recognize the signs of a student who may need support. - Peer Educators Be Kind Adelphi: Our newest program launching this fall is a peer to peer model in which a small team of students will learn leadership skills, wellbeing tools and prevention resources to then implement on campus.

-- Orientation Leader Training: This ongoing workshop addresses and normalizes student experiences around mental health, wellbeing and wellness. as well as provides them with information on the Student Counseling Center.
+- Orientation Leader Training: This ongoing workshop addresses and normalizes student experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center.
 It also teaches student leaders how to recognize the signs of a student who may need mental health support. - SCC Syllabus Statement In-service: This ongoing presentation teaches faculty and staff how to recognize the signs of a student who may need support for their mental health, as well as how to refer students' information on what to do if a student is in crisis.
-Also included is a statement for faculty to include in their syllabus about the counseling center support services. - Wellness & Safety 101 (Orientation Presentation): This brief annual orientation presentation, to students and parents, addresses freshman wellbeing, mental health and wellness and connects interested students to counseling center services. - Suicide Intervention & Prevention: Ask, Persuade Assist: Ongoing Training to Students & Employees for about 10-12 times per semester.
-This training is designed to equip you with the necessary tools to recognize the warning signs of suicide.
-You will learn the three-step APA method: Ask, Persuade, Assist.
-After completion of this training you will have the knowledge, resources and courage to be a Suicide Intervention & Prevention Gatekeeper - Group Counseling and Mental Health Therapy Groups: - LGBTQ+ Student Empowerment Group: spend our time discussing topics and issues that are relevant to the group including: identity development, coming out, navigating being LGBTQ on Adelphi's campus, bullying or other forms of abuse/harassment, and accessing LGBTQ - Eating Disorders Treatment Group: therapy groups for individuals struggling with eating disorders, weight control, body image, or related problems with self-regulation. - Anxiety Support Group: Combining education and intervention, this support group is tailored to individual needs, applied in a supportive and encouraging group setting.
-Interventions will include counter-conditioning such as relaxation, breathing, yoga, and imaging, along with education including how avoidance sustains anxiety and can even make it worse. - Stress Workshop Series: We offer a workshop series during the semester to help you learn healthy ways of coping with stress. - Coping with Loss Discussion Group: We're all feeling a lot lately, including loss.
-This may seem obvious because many people are experiencing tremendous loss as a result of this pandemic.
-But what might be less obvious are the smaller losses that also affect our emotional health. - Sexual Assault Survivors Group: See Title IX program list
+Also included is a statement for faculty to include in their syllabus about the counseling center support services. - Wellness & Safety 101 (Orientation Presentation): This brief annual orientation presentation, to students and parents, addresses freshman wellbeing, mental health and wellness and connects interested students to counseling center services. - Suicide Intervention & Prevention: Question, Persuade, Refer (QPR): Ongoing Training to Students & Employees designed to equip you with the necessary tools to recognize the warning signs of suicide.
+You will learn the three-step QPR method: Question, Persuade, Refer.
+After completion of this training you will have the knowledge, resources and courage to be a Suicide Intervention & Prevention Gatekeep. - Group Counseling and Mental Health Therapy Groups: - Anxiety Support Group: Combining education and intervention, this support group is tailored to individual needs, applied in a supportive and encouraging group setting.
+Interventions will include counterconditioning such as relaxation, breathing, yoga, and imaging, along with education including how avoidance sustains anxiety and can even make it worse. - Stress Workshop Series: We offer a workshop series during the semester to help you learn healthy ways of coping with stress. - Sexual Assault Survivors Group: See Title IX program list